Inspire11Consulting/public_images/README.md

-# public_images
+Publicly viewable images for use in web applications.

-Publicly viewable images for use in web applications
+Property of Inspire11.
+Use with permission.